Interview: Brian Rood, Avenue Books: Losing Ground, Berkeley 01/16/04

 Richard Whittaker: How did you first get involved in having a bookstore?

 Brian Rood: I wanted to have a bookstore when I was in high school.
 It was one of the things I thought I might want to wind up doing.
 When I was a kid I used to go into Vroman's in Pasadena.
 It's the oldest independent bookstore in California.
 It's been there for over one hundred years.
 I had a love affair with books that so many people do from a very early age.
-When I was in school, I was in literature forever--in English first, and then Scandinavian and Comp Lit. from Ô66 to Ô76 at Cal [UC Berkeley].
+When I was in school from 1966 to '76 at Cal [UC Berkeley], I was in literature forever - in English first, and then Scandinavian and Comparative Literature.
 Then my fellowship ran out, my wife got pregnant and I went into the building industry.
 I did that for 18 years, going from a library carol at UC Berkeley to a construction site.
 It's a very difficult adjustment.

 And this was the bookstore I used to shop in.
 I had sort of a regular routine in the course of my week.
 Thursdays I stopped here and got a New York Times book review and went down to Norman's which used to be at College and Alcatraz.
 I'd have a couple of martinis and a hamburger and look through the book review to see what I wanted to read.
 Then I'd come back here and buy a book after dinner.
 I'd get one or two hardcovers every Thursday.

-RW: Going into a bookstore in those years--the end of high school, early college years--it was like entering almost a magic realm.
+RW: Going into a bookstore in those years - the end of high school, early college years - it was almost like entering a magic realm.
 You know what I'm talking about, right?
-It is still always a nice feeling.

 My interest was always fiction, although I did read a certain amount of history.
 But I read novels, and it was nice to be able to go into a store that not only had the new things, but had a really good back list representation, had a lot of the classics, and that's what I read.
 I read as a student would.
 I wanted to know what came first and what came later.
 It was a nice store for that.

 I had routines, even then, and it was on my way, so it became an important part of my life.
 When I was a kid, a couple of days each week I'd go to Santa Anita, which is on the other side of Pasadena.
 I'd take the bus down Colorado and then get over to Sierra Madre Blvd.
 Then, when the races were over, I'd take the bus back and stop at the bookstore, in part to assuage my guilt for having cut class to go to the racetrack.
-It was sort of an essential part--my routines were always the nice part of my life.
-People think of routines as being stultifying and horrible, but the things I routinely are ones that I wanted to do.
+It was sort of an essential part - my routines were always the nice part of my life.
+People think of routines as being stultifying and horrible, but the things I did routinely were the ones I wanted to do.

 RW: Meaningful places and meaningful things....